Jeevansanal2872/four/README.md

 - Team Lead: KAILAS - [CEAL]
 - Member 2: JEEVAN S- [CEAL]

 ### Project Description

 We made a small project which has mainly 2 webpages, one with a Havizgod Ball catching simulator and the other with seems important but absolute weird and useless informations with a 5star button.

 ### The Problem (that doesn't exist)

-[What ridiculous problem are you solving?] we are trying to solve a game which can be won by catching all the balls that are dropped from the divine eternity but the bucket has some weird holes ....
+We set out to solve the non-existent problem of catching divine balls with a bucket full of holes, only to be mocked by a bot for our inevitable failure. we are trying to solve a game which can be won by catching all the balls that are dropped from the divine eternity but the bucket has some weird holes ....

 ### The Solution (that nobody asked for)

-[How are you solving it?
-Keep it fun!] we are trying to catch the almighty god level balls but we cannot have any option but just to hear what humiliations the hgp bot offers to us ..
+A game where you can never win, and a productivity page that offers advice so advanced, it’s completely useless. we are trying to catch the almighty god level balls but we cannot have any option but just to hear what humiliations the hgp bot offers to us ..

 ## Technical Details